Architectural Design

 At their most basic, door and window schedules are a list of the doors and windows in the project.
 The list will include detailed information about each door or window and often reference standard types for each.
 Reference tags in your plans and elevations connect the information in the schedules to a location in your project.

-Who does the door and window schedule?
+Who creates door and window schedules?

 When working with BIM software like Revit, it is easy to begin populating the door and window schedule during design development.
 Determining the door’s size, rating, panel type and frame type during design development gives the team an opportunity to review with the client and end users before issuing the drawings for bid.
 Similarly, the window’s dimensions and frame type should be identified during DD.